SAP-samples/cloud-integration-pipeline-datastore-extension-ui/CONFIGURATION.md

 1. Open the **Content Manager** menu.
 2. Click **Content Explorer** and then the **HTML5 Apps** tile.
-3. You should see `Cloud Integration Pipeline - Datastore Extension UI` (or similar) in the list.
+3. You should see `Cloud Integration Pipeline - Datastore Extension UI` in the list.
 Select its checkbox and click **Add**.

 ### Step 3: Create a Group